the-gigi/auto-web-login/README.md

 ![](images/page1.png)

-You are expected to go back to your terminal and compare the code on the screen with the code displayed in your terminal, then swith back to the browser and click the button:
+You are expected to go back to your terminal and compare the code on the screen with the code displayed in your terminal, then switch back to the browser and click the button:

 ![](images/terminal_message.png)